Jerrold Levinson: Education and career

 In 2003, Levinson co-directed a National Endowment for the Humanities Summer Institute, Art, Mind, and Cognitive Science, and during 2001-2003 was President of the American Society for Aesthetics.

 Philosophical work

-Levinson's interest in the aesthetics of music led to an examination of musical ontology from a historical-contextual perspective, and of performance with an emphasis on performing means.
-He has posited theories of evaluating music and has considered the legitimacy of emotional response in musical appreciation.
-Within his study of performance he has also examined the distinctness of performing and critical interpretation.

 Levinson advocates the position that music has the same relation to thought as does language;

 i.e., if language is an expression of thought, so is music.
-This is particularly revealed in his analysis of Wittgenstein's ideas on the meaning in music:
+This is particularly revealed in his analysis of Wittgenstein's ideas on meaning in music: